 - Sanatana Dharma was starting to get corrupted

-- Preachers who were not complete followers of Vedas started to preach their own religious methods and their own ways of rituals
+- Preachers who were not complete followers of the Vedas started to preach their own religious methods and their ways of rituals.

 - Since many did not know Sanskrit, people were ignorant about the religion

 - Vamachara of Tantric started to gain popularity, and it led to cruel practices such as Nara Bali

 - Buddhist and Jain religions launched right then.
 They were based on spoken language so that most people could understand them.
 Moreover, they picked these two because Sanatana Dharma was becoming more corrupted.